arijitnayak/test-repo/README.md

 # test-repo
-My first GitHub repository @ Arijit Nayak created on 20-JAN-2015 for getting used to with git and GitHub
+My first GitHub repository @ Arijit Nayak created on 20-JAN-2015 for getting used to with git and GitHub Now experimenting with 'git pull' and 'git push'